mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Automatic encryption is an enterprise only feature that only applies to operations on a collection.
-Automatic encryption is not supported for operations on a database or view and will result in error.
-To bypass automatic encryption, set bypassAutoEncryption=true in AutoEncryptionOpts.
+Automatic encryption is not supported for operations on a database or view, and operations that are not bypassed will result in error (see `libmongocrypt: Auto Encryption Whitelist`_).
+To bypass automatic encryption for all operations, set bypassAutoEncryption=true in AutoEncryptionOpts.

 Explicit encryption/decryption and automatic decryption is a community feature.
 A MongoClient configured with bypassAutoEncryption=true will